onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 ##### Prepare persistence volume

-The following commands require that an empty block device is available.
+The following commands require an empty block device to be available.
 The existing data on the block device will be lost.
 A logical volume will be created on this block device.
 It is intended to store the persistent data of Onedata services.
-Using of LVM volume allows for better managing of the deployment especially when doing snapshot-based live backups.
+Using of LVM volume allows for better management of the deployment, especially when doing snapshot-based live backups.

 ```sh
 # Replace sdX with your actual block device